Cat neutering means we're removing the testicles of male cats.

 Neutering a male cat tends to decrease roaming and fighting, decreasing subsequent trauma.
 Spaying female cats also tend to decrease their desire to roam, which means a lesser chance of trauma from vehicles, other animals, or mean people.
 Again, spayed cats without a uterus typically can't develop a life-threatening uterine infection called pyometra.

-When you bring your pet home from their spare procedure, it's best to find a nice, quiet, comfortable place for your cat to recover.
+When you bring your pet home from their spay procedure, it's best to find a nice, quiet, comfortable place for your cat to recover.
 It's best to keep your kitty cat indoors for several days, maybe even a week to two, as they're healing and as they're recovering.
 Give them a nice quiet place where they're not going to be bothered by furry friends in the household that are excited and want to play, or even other family members, including children, that may want to play and encourage that pet to be a little more active than it should when they're recovering from surgery.

 Support The Fight Against Animal Overpopulation

 Every year, thousands of stray and unwanted animals are euthanized in shelters across the United States.
 Many of these deaths are the avoidable result of owners failing to spay and neuter their pets.
 These unexpected offspring often fill shelters and are never given chances at happy, loving lives.